Personal protective equipment (PPE) and COVID-19

 In practice, sessional use of PPE relates to activities not time.
 Gloves and aprons must be changed between patients as per existing standard infection prevention and control precautions and/or patient care activities on the same patient (for example, when undertaking catheter care then moving to undertake mouth care) and hand hygiene must be performed.

-We continue to receive reports of a lack of suitable and sufficient PPE available to all nursing staff including hospitals, GP surgeries, care homes, hospices, and community nurses visiting people in their homes.
-In particular, our members cannot obtain equipment such as face masks, eye protection and hand sanitisers.
+We continue to receive some reports of a lack of suitable and sufficient PPE and alcohol hand sanitiser available to all nursing staff including hospitals, GP surgeries, care homes, hospices, and community nurses visiting people in their homes.
 We are concerned that some NHS and social care employers are failing to follow statutory obligations in relation to the provision of PPE.
 Our members are reporting a number of organisations which are in fundamental breach of:

 Regulation 4 of the Personal Protective Equipment at Work Regulations 1992 states: